chripell/kubeplay/README.md

 directory `cluster`.
 It uses CRI-O as a container runtime.
 It uses public networking, so be careful if you are not on a trusted network.
 You can define the network interface to bridge, the number of nodes and their IPs at the beginning of the file.
+In the repository
+version:

+* Nodes will use interface `enp0s25` (default for Ubuntu).

+* The master has IP `192.168.0.50`

+* There will be 4 workers, from `192.168.0.51` to `192.168.0.54`.
+This
+  is the minimum number for running conformance tests.

+* Each node will have 2G of RAM.

+* The cluster will look for a TLS-less registry on `192.168.0.4`.
+This is *not* a good idea for exposed networks, however here this is just a testing cluster.

 You need first to `up` the master:

 ```
 vagrant up master